Wigner entropy conjecture and the interference formula in quantum phase space: Main results

 Equivalently, the Gaussian pure states $\ket{\gamma_1},\ket{\gamma_2}$ with wave functions $\gamma_1(x)\propto\mathrm{exp}(a_1 x^2+b_1 x)$ and $\gamma_2(x)\propto\mathrm{exp}(a_2 x^2+b_2 x)$ are a matched Gaussian pair iff $a_1=a_2$ ($a_1,a_2\in\mathbb{C}$ with $\mathrm{Re}~a_1<0$ and $\mathrm{Re}~a_2<0$).
 Or, more simply, iff $\exists \alpha\in\mathbb{C}$ such that $\ket{\gamma_1}\propto\hat{D}(\alpha)\ket{\gamma_2}$.

-What is remarkable about the cross Wigner function of a matched Gaussian pair is that its modulus is equal to the Wigner function of a Gaussian pure state.
+A remarkable property of the cross Wigner function of a matched Gaussian pair is that its modulus coincides with the Wigner function of a Gaussian pure state.
 More precisely, the cross Wigner function $W_{\gamma_1\gamma_2}$ of a matched Gaussian pair $\ket{\gamma_1},\ket{\gamma_2}$ satisfies:

 where $(\mathrm{Re}\beta,\mathrm{Im}\beta)^\intercal=\mathbf{S}\,(\mathrm{Re}\alpha,\mathrm{Im}\alpha)^\intercal+\mathbf{d}$ for some symplectic matrix $\mathbf{S}$ and displacement vector $\mathbf{d}$.
 Recall that $W_0(\alpha)=\mathrm{exp}(-\abs{\alpha}^2)/\pi$ is the Wigner function of vacuum.
 As a consequence, $\abs{W_{\gamma_1\gamma_2}}$ and $W_0$ are level-equivalent in the language of continuous majorization \cite{Van-Herstraeten2023-ww} and have equal $p$-norms, Shannon and Rényi entropies, hence they saturate inequalities $(i)-(iii)$.